xvxx/phetch/README.md

 Just unzip/untar the `phetch` program into your $PATH and get going!

-You can also build and install from source:
+You can also build and install from source if you have `cargo`, `make`, and the other dependencies described in the next section:

     git clone https://github.com/xvxx/phetch
     cd phetch
     env PREFIX=/usr/local make install

-## updates

-To check for new versions of `phetch`, use the on-line help system in the app (`ctrl-h`) or visit:

-    gopher://phkt.io/1/phetch/latest

 ## development

+To build with TLS support on **Linux**, you need `openssl` and `pkg-config`:

+    sudo apt install -y pkg-config libssl-dev

+Regular development uses `cargo`:

     cargo run -- <gopher-url>

 *Pro-tip:* Run a local gopher server on `127.0.0.1:7070` and start phetch with `-l` or `--local` to quickly connect to it.

-To build with TLS support on **Linux**, you need `openssl` and `pkg-config`:

-    sudo apt install -y pkg-config libssl-dev

 phetch builds with TLS and Tor support by default.
 To disable these features, or to enable only one of them, use the